 The Tesla Powerwall 2 features a usable capacity of 13.5 kWh, the biggest storage option among the batteries on our list and the market today.
 It also has a 100% DoD.

 For larger energy needs, the Powerwall 2 can feature up to 9 batteries linked in series.

-This makes the Tesla Powerwall 2 a much better option than LG RESU for larger capacity systems.
+This makes the solar battery a much better option than LG RESU for larger capacity systems.

 The power rating of the Powerwall 2 is quite high at the peak of 7 kW and continuous output of 5 kW.
 This amount can meet the typical requirement of an average home that features a few high-powered devices or appliances running simultaneously.
 Note that the peak output can only be maintained for ten seconds, making it appropriate for brief power surges but not for many off-grid applications.